Rari-Capital/docs/src/nova/README.md

 /// @param gasLimit The gas limit a bot should use on L1.
 /// @param gasPrice The gas price a bot should use on L1.
 /// @param tip The additional wei to pay as a tip for any bot that executes this request.
-/// @param inputTokens An array of token amounts that a bot will need on L1 to execute the request (`l1Token`s) along with the equivalent tokens that will be returned on L2 (`l2Token`s). `inputTokens` will not be awarded if the `strategy` reverts on L1. function requestExec(address strategy, bytes calldata l1calldata, uint256 gasLimit, uint256 gasPrice, uint256 tip, InputToken[] calldata inputTokens) public returns (bytes32 execHash)
+/// @param inputTokens An array of 5 or less token/amount pairs that a bot will need on L1 to execute the request (and will be returned to them on L2). `inputTokens` will not be awarded if the `strategy` reverts on L1. function requestExec(address strategy, bytes calldata l1calldata, uint256 gasLimit, uint256 gasPrice, uint256 tip, InputToken[] calldata inputTokens) public returns (bytes32 execHash)
 ```